codam-coding-college/MLX42/README.md

 You can then run `sudo make install` in the `_deps` directory of glfw.
 If you're using a 42 Computer (MacOS, Linux), ask your favourite sysadmin to install it.
 Same goes for CMake or any other dependencies you might need for your system.

-You can force cmake to download glfw when building MLX42 (even when it's already installed) with the `-Dglfw_FOUND=0` option.

 > **Note**: For Codam, GLFW is already installed on the IMacs.

 2. Compile your program with the library: